Acacia peuce: Description

 It is a very slow growing species and can live up to 200 years.
-Sapling and juvenile trees have a conifer like habit and can take 3 years to reach a height of 1 m.
+Saplings and juvenile trees have a conifer-like habit and can take 3 years to reach a height of 1 m.
 Some individuals are estimated to live over 500 years.

 Inflorescences are simple and axillary supported on peduncles 12 to 15 mm long.
-The inflorescence heads are globular and sparse with 5-merous flowers.
-The flowers are a pale-yellow colour and appear in autumn and spring usually following heavy rain events.
+The inflorescence heads are globular and sparse with pentamerous flowers.
+The flowers are pale yellow and appear in autumn and spring, usually following heavy rain events.

-Following flowering the species will form long, flat, pods with a papery texture containing large, flat seeds.
+Following flowering the species will form long, flat pods with a papery texture, containing large, flat seeds.

 Taxonomy

 The species was originally described by the botanist Ferdinand von Mueller in 1863 that was published in the work Fragmenta Phytographiae Australiae.
-The only synonym is Racosperma peuce as described by Leslie Pedley in 1986 in the work Derivation and dispersal of Acacia (Leguminosae), with particular reference to Australia, and the recognition of Senegalia and Racosperma. published in the Botanical Journal of the Linnean Society.
+The only synonym is Racosperma peuce as described by Leslie Pedley in 1986 in the work "Derivation and dispersal of Acacia (Leguminosae), with particular reference to Australia, and the recognition of Senegalia and Racosperma" published in the Botanical Journal of the Linnean Society.

 Acacia peuce is most closely related to A. crombiei and A. carneorum.